 The Japanese and Taiwanese longline fleets have traditionally been used to generate the abundance indices for Indian Ocean swordfish stocks.
 These fleets have an extensive history, broad spatial coverage, and substantive logbook programmes.
 However, the operations of these fleets have changed historically, with large shifts in targeting that are poorly quantified.
-Conventional fisheries theory suggests that the depletion estimated by the Japanese series has been more consistent with the swordfish exploitation history than the Taiwanese series, and this interpretation has generally been given more weight in the assessment and management advice (Kolody 2011).
+Conventional fisheries theory suggests that the depletion estimated by the Japanese series has been more consistent with the swordfish exploitation history than the Taiwanese series, and this interpretation has generally been given more weight in the assessment and management advice (Kolody et al. 2011).
 It is widely known that the catch efficiency of swordifih has experienced dramatic changes in the late 1980s and early 1990s with the deveopment of fresh-chill longline fleets which have further improved on catch rates through refinements to fishing gear such as the the introduction of light sticks and monofilament longlines in this period (Ward & Elscot 2000).

 The abrupt decline in the JPN CPUE in the 1990s is the strongest signal in the assessment that drives the inference of very high depletion in most regions.
 The drop is so steep that the assessment models can only explain it through a combination of fishery depletion and anomalous recruitment (Martell 2010, Kolody 2010).
 However, it is recognized that the Japanese fleet underwent some changes in the 1990s that might be exaggerating the estimated level of swordfish depletion at that time (Kolody 2011).
 The recent trend in the Japanese CPUE in the northern regions is also suspicious: the very large increase in the index coincided with the period when vessels returned to the old fishing ground that had been avoided for several years due to the threat of piracy.
 The increase may be related to a combination of factors including increase in abundance and major changes in catchability, implying a possible non-linear relationship between CPUE and abundance.
+As such, the Taiwanese indices can provide an alternative possibility of relative abundance trend in recent years.

-The conflicts amongst CPUE indices in the SW region represent a concern, because there is a perception that this region may be excessively depleted.
-The recent Japanese CPUE is increasing, while the Portugal and South African CPUE are decreasing and Taiwanese CPUE is steeply decreasing.
-In contrast, the CPUE from Spain are relatively stable.
-The effort from the Taiwanese fleet since 2005 in the region is very low, and this casts doubt on the reliability of the apparent population collapse.
+The conflicts amongst CPUE indices in the SW region represent a concern because there is a perception that this region may be excessively depleted.
+The recent Japanese CPUE is increasing, while the Portugal, South African CPUE are decreasing, and Taiwanese CPUE are decreasing fast initially but are increasing in the last few years.
 We would tend to trust the Portuguese and South African series more than the others because: (i) the indices are based on a swordfish target fishery; (ii) these fleets seem to have operated consistently over the recent time period, and ii) the standardisation analyses were very robust to different assumptions.